 7 Ways To Be Positive During Quarantine

 Our daily lives are changing (maybe even overnight) and we’re all trying to get used to it.
-While it might not be the easiest time to stay positive, at Bach we have been trying out seven different techniques that seem to help quiet our anxieties and fears and might do the same for you.
+While it might not be the easiest time to stay positive, at Bach® we have been trying out seven different techniques that seem to help quiet our anxieties and fears and might do the same for you.

 The main thing here is to take the pressure off yourself and to treat yourself the way you’d treat your best friend: with kindness, respect and a gentle, loving approach.
+(Remember, you are enough.)

-1. Mindfulness and meditation
+1. Mindfulness & meditation

 Practicing mindfulness and/or meditation on a daily basis can help you turn your attention away from what’s happening around you in the world, and towards what you are doing at this exact moment.
 Here are a few simple steps to help you get in the right frame of mind: